jlvandenhout/iota-streams-experience/README.md

 In case of significant code duplication between examples, functionality may be factored out into the utils package.

 ## Usage
-To run one of the examples in the examples folder from the root of the repository, use:
+To run one of the examples in the examples folder from the root of this repository, use:
 ```
 cargo run --package <EXAMPLE> [-- <OPTIONAL ARGUMENTS>]
 ```

+Any of the examples should also be able to run from their respective roots.